Open/Alternative Textbook Initiative

 OATI grant information sessions

-The OATI panel will host information sessions in fall 2023.
+The OATI panel will host information sessions in spring 2024.
 This is a great opportunity for instructors to learn about the open educational resources (OER) creation process and how to apply for funds to adopt or create their own open or alternative classroom materials and save students money.
 The sessions will also cover application requirements and selection criteria.

 Submit your grant proposal